Chat with Advisor

 Transferability

-• Account can be transferred from one post office to another post office,
+• Account can be transferred from one post office to another post office in India,

 • from a bank to another bank; and